Modulating suction-side production system. Often imitated, but nothing else even comes close.

 With CONVAC the operating goal remains the same – keeping the proper amount of solids coming into the suction.
 The difference is that the CONVAC will automatically regulate the solids to water ratio in the suction.

-The operator inputs the maximum vacuum setpoint on the control box touchpad.
+The operator inputs the maximum vacuum setpoint.
 The suction is maneuvered to create excess pumpable solids at the suction inlet and the vacuum reading increases to the setpoint.
 At this time the bypass valve opens only as much as required to prevent the vacuum reading from rising above the setpoint.
 The position of the bypass valve is indicated on the bypass valve position display.

 The position display becomes the primary display to indicate when the excess solids are available at suction inlet.
 Ideally, excess solids will be available and the bypass valve will be “modulating” to control the vacuum.
 When this occurs there will be continuous production at the desired rate.